ibm-cloud-docs/appid/customizing-tokens.md

 You can map any user attribute to your access and identity tokens.
 {: shortdesc}

-Benefits:

-You don't have to go to the user info endpoint or to the custom attributes because it's already in the token ... anything that your app may need to know about a user or what they can do is already in the token.
-Cut down on network calls.

-Add scopes or roles for specific users.
-Invent your own scopes.
-Create

-You have a lot of control over the way that your app is built. -> in the token is signed

-More efficient assuming your data isn't massive.

-Update your token configuration to fine-tune your expiration settings, enable or disable refresh and anonymous tokens, or customize access and ID token claims.
-If you already have custom settings that you want to keep, be sure to include them in your request.
-If a value is left blank then the default is used.

 ### Claim Sets

 Default claims provided by {{site.data.keyword.appid_short_notm}} fall into several categories differentiated by their level of customization: core claims, restricted claims, and normalized claims.

 #### Core claims
-Registered claim name

-If your claim is restricted we ignore it.

 Certain fields in {{site.data.keyword.appid_short_notm}}'s access and identity tokens cannot be overridden by custom claim mappings.
 These *core claims* are defined by {{site.data.keyword.appid_short_notm}} and exist in all of its tokens.